deac-it/Cocoduino/Readme.md

 2. **My sketch won't compile**

     If you have problems with one particular sketch, please post to the [issues](https://github.com/fabiankr/Cocoduino/issues).
+    Adding prototypes for functions at the top of the file helps to remove "undeclared function" errors.

 3. **Application crashes**